 Hey, Gahanna folk, you know when you're driving up and down East Johnstown Road between Gahanna and New Albany and you pass that little strip center with the Mr. Wok and the UPS store?
+You know, this this one, right?
 Well, have you lately been noticing these signs on the grass line along the road... ...and thinking, "Coffee Time...hmmmm, wonder what that is?"?
-Well, I'm here to tell you what Coffee Time is: a hidden gem of a place right here in Gahanna set back in that little shoppping center behind an unassuming storefront: More specifically, it's a cafe, bakery, and baking and candy supply shop all under one roof.
+Well, I'm here to tell you what Coffee Time is: a hidden gem of a place right here in Gahanna set back in that little shopping center behind an unassuming storefront: More specifically, it's a cafe, bakery, and baking and candy supply shop all under one roof.
 Though I'd been driving by the signs for a few weeks, I decided to try Coffee Time on the recommendation of one of my Panera Posse members who'd gone there for lunch and, knowing I'm always in search of a good place to settle in for a few hours and get some writing done, suggested that I try Coffee Time.
 "It seems like it would be a nice place to have a cup of tea and write," she said.
 Right she was.
 On my first visit I was enchanted by the place.
+The counter reminded me of the some of the bright cafes in Spain where Tom and I used to stop for breakfast last year when we were trekking the Camino de Santiago de Compostela.* Coffee Time's candy and pastry section, left, also brought me back to that trip and the little sweets shops we used to stop in along the way.
 (I do believe we hit just about every sweets shop along the Camino, though sometimes I thought it must look funny, these two big Americans in their sweaty clothes and dirty boots hauling around all this gear going in and plopping down in a cute little pastry shop.
-So of course I could hardly resist oogling Coffee Time's selection of in-store-made pastries, candy, and fudge.
-But as I'd actually come to Coffee Time with the idea of finding a promising spot to get some work done, I was most attracted by the cozy, homey sitting area: Where I decided to settle in with a cup of tea at this chess table.
+Though, in truth, our disreputable state of appearance never stopped us.)
+So of course I could hardly resist oogling Coffee Time's selection of in-store-made pastries, candy, ...and fudge.
+But as I'd actually come to Coffee Time with the idea of finding a promising spot to get some work done, I was most attracted by the cozy, homey sitting area: ...where I decided to settle in with a cup of tea at this chess table.
 The young lady working behind the counter was so friendly, she fixed me my mug of hot tea, made from fresh steeped tea leaves, and brought it to my table.
 It was a good cup of tea.
 The place was nice.
 It was cheerful.
 It had WIFI.
 I decided it was It was a good place to work.
 I noticed a couple of moms with toddlers having coffee back by the kids space.
 That's when it hit me: where in town is there another coffee shop with a place for the kids to play while the moms visit?
 What an excellent place for a play date!
 Or what about a little girls' - or little boys', for that matter - tea party?
-I decided then and there that next time my two little grand daughters come for a visit I want to bring them here for a tea party.
+I decided I wanted to learn more about Coffee Time, so I returned there last Friday for a lunch date with my daughter Theresa and one of my Posse.
+While I waited for the others to arrive I chatted with the friendly staff: Jaylyn, left, and Brittany, right.
+I learned that Coffee Time opened about 2 months ago and is owned by Brittany's grandmother and managed by Jaylyn's mother.
+Brittany's grandmother, Sally Held, also recently opened another coffee shop, the Three Creeks Coffee Roasters, at Creekside in downtown Gahanna:

 4 Comments